Abilene Regional Website

 Eric Evenson started things off with an infield single and advanced to second on a sacrifice bunt by Dustin Smith.
-Evenson made his way to third after a single by Tim Wilson (Jr., Redmond, Wash.) and finally crossed home plate thanks to an RBI single by Cole Bixenman.
+Evenson made his way to third after a single by Tim Wilson and finally crossed home plate thanks to an RBI single by Cole Bixenman.

-A single by Nate McClellan (Jr., Shoreline, Wash.), a two-RBI double by Clayton Truex (Jr., Kirkland, Wash.) and one more single by Kevin Coleman drove home three more runs and ‘Cats took an early 5-0 lead.
+A single by Nate McClellan (Sr., Shoreline, Wash.), a two-RBI double by Clayton Truex (Sr., Kirkland, Wash.) and one more single by Kevin Coleman drove home three more runs and ‘Cats took an early 5-0 lead.

 With Zach Manley (Sr., Coburg, Ore.) on the mound, the Linfield defense held the Patriots scoreless until the bottom of the fourth inning on an RBI ground out by centerfielder Jake Ashley.
 Manley went 4 1/3 innings, striking out five batters and walking four.